Focus

 My approach

-From blank canvas to a coherent product system
+From blank canvas to a coherent product system.

-Bridging offline & digital
+04 — Connect: Bridging offline & digital workflows

-Key constrains
+Key constraints

 • Designing for a product that didn’t fully exist yet